betterwithdata/dnikit/CONTRIBUTING.md

 ## Development Guide

-Please see the [Contributor's Guide](https://apple.github.io/dnikit/dev/contributing.html) in the documentation for information about how to set up a development environment for DNIKit.
+Please see the [Contributor's Guide](https://apple.github.io/deepview/dev/contributing.html) in the documentation for information about how to set up a development environment for DeepView.